spdk/spdk/doc/blob.md

 of IO.
 They are an internal construct only and are pre-allocated on a per channel basis (channels were discussed earlier).
 They are removed from a channel associated linked list when the set (sequence or batch) is started and then returned to the list when completed.

+Each request set maintains a reference to a `channel` and a `back_channel`.
+The `channel` is used for performing IO on the blobstore device.
+The `back_channel` is used for performing IO on the blob's back device, `blob->back_bs_dev`.
+For blobs that are not esnap clones, `channel` and `back_channel` reference an IO channel used with the device that contains the blobstore.
+For blobs that are esnap clones, `channel` is the same as with any other blob and `back_channel` is an IO channel for the external snapshot device.

 ### Key Internal Structures